Screening and Treatment at Papale Eye Center

 Glaucoma is a disease of the optic nerve that can cause complete loss of vision if left untreated.
 In the United States, glaucoma is one of the leading causes of blindness, especially among older men and women.
-Simply put – glaucoma is caused by a build-up of excess fluid in the eye.
+Simply put–glaucoma is caused by a build-up of excess fluid in the eye.
 When this clear liquid is blocked and cannot flow out of the eye, pressure in the eye increases to the point where the optic nerve can become permanently damaged.
 The optic nerve is responsible for sending images to the brain, and if the nerve is significantly impaired, partial or total loss of vision can occur.

 In its early stages, glaucoma may produce blind spots and blurred vision, or no symptoms at all.
 In many cases, by the time vision starts to become affected, glaucoma has already progressed to an advanced stage.
 Because glaucoma is often asymptomatic, it is important to undergo a thorough screening if you are at risk for developing the disease.
-To schedule a glaucoma screening, contact our office in Springfield, Massachusetts today.
+To schedule a glaucoma screening, contact our office in Western Massachusetts today.

 Who is at Risk for Glaucoma?

 Though glaucoma tends to mostly affect men and women over the age of 40, age alone is not the only risk determinant.
 There are a variety of criteria that can be used to predict susceptibility to glaucoma, including family history, race (African-Americans are at an increased risk of developing glaucoma), and past eye disease or trauma.
 Certain medical conditions (diabetes and hypertension) may also increase your risk of developing glaucoma.
 If you meet any of these criteria, it is in your best interest to schedule an eye exam and glaucoma screening.
 Our ophthalmologists may recommend that certain at-risk patients return regularly for follow-up glaucoma exams at our Springfield, Massachusetts eye center.